jeanfrancoisdrapeau/autotorrent/README.rst

 Step 2, have some torrents ready and run
 ``autotorrent -a folder/with/torrents/*.torrents``, this command will spit out how it went with adding the torrents.

+OR

+Step 2, let autotorrent scan indefinitely a folder for newly added torrent files ``autotorrent -o folder/with/torrents/``

 And you're good to go.